sanity-io/v3-embeddable-showcase/README.md

+# Note, we have released a new version of `next-sanity` with support for embedding Studio v3 inside Next.js

+> Please use that instead of using this repo as a guideline of how to do it. :bow:

 # Using the Studio Within an Application in v3

 [Before digging into the code and what's happening here, checkout the introduction to V3.](https://github.com/sanity-io/sanity/discussions/3339)